SquareBracketAssociates/Booklet-AdvancedMicroProjects/index.md

 # Unguided exercises

-In this part, we propose multiple extensions to the previous projects.
+In this part, we propose two less guided projects and multiple extensions to the previous projects.
 It is fun to challenge ourselves to see how we could support the proposed variations.

-<!inputFile|path=Chapters/Unguided/Unguided.md!>
 <!inputFile|path=Chapters/Tamagotchi/Tamagotchi.md!>
 <!inputFile|path=Chapters/Civilization/Civilization.md!>
+<!inputFile|path=Chapters/Unguided/Unguided.md!>

 # Unguided Projects